 Medicaid provides medical assistance for those families and individuals whose medical expenses exceed their income.

-Food Stamp benefits supplement low income households in order to reduce hunger and malnutrition.
+Supplemental Nutrition Assistance Program (SNAP) (Food Stamps) benefits supplement low income households in order to reduce hunger and malnutrition.

 Temporary Assistance provides cash assistance to Orange County residents lacking income and resources to maintain a minimal standard of living.